 Time Requirements for Program Completion

 Program completion is calculated as 150% of the standard completion time for the program.
-For the RN-BSN program, students have a maximum of eight semesters for program completion.
-Students must be enrolled in a minimum of two courses per semester.
+For the RN-BSN program, students have a maximum of six semesters for program completion.